-NASA finalized the technical flight protocols for the upcoming lunar mission on April 1, 2026, confirming that the crew will wear a specifically engineered shade of orange.
+NASA finalized the technical flight protocols for the upcoming lunar mission confirming that the crew will wear a specifically engineered shade of orange.
 Selection of this specific hue follows rigorous safety testing for the Orion Crew Survival System, the pressurized garment designed to protect Christina Koch, Reid Wiseman, Victor Glover, and Jeremy Hansen.
+By April 1, 2026, NASA’s suit choice had put a familiar safety color back at the center of Artemis II planning.
 Selection of the International Orange pigment reflects decades of aerospace safety data regarding high-contrast visibility against the deep blues of the Pacific Ocean.

 Flight engineers prioritize recovery logistics over aesthetic novelty for the first crewed lunar mission in over half a century.
 While the deep black of space might suggest a different color palette, the critical phase of the mission occurs during splashdown.
 Search and rescue teams must locate the capsule and its occupants quickly in the vast expanse of the sea.
 International Orange provides the highest possible contrast against water, a fact confirmed by maritime safety standards worldwide.